Graphis suzanae

 Graphis suzanae is a species of corticolous (bark-dwelling) script lichen in the family Graphidaceae.
 Described as new to science in 2016, it is found in southern Brazil.

 Taxonomy

-Graphis suzanae was first formally described described by Natália Koch and Shirley Feuerstein in 2016.
+Graphis suzanae was first formally described by Natália Koch and Shirley Feuerstein in 2016.
 The species was named in honour of Dr. Suzana de Azevedo Martins, a professor known for her contributions to the understanding of Brazilian lichens and her promotion of numerous lichen studies in the southern part of the country.
 The type specimen of this lichen species was found in the Forqueta locality in Maquiné (Rio Grande do Sul, Brazil), at an elevation of 308 m.